sansyrox/web-crawler/README.md

   --max_threads         This is the number of threads that we can allot.
 See the codebase for the default algo used
 ```

+## Logging

+If the verbose mode is set to true, the visited websites are logged to stdout.

+## Testing

+A dummy flask server is set up before running the tests.
+One of the test queries the local server to check for the correctness of the web crawler.